PJ Bevis

 P.J.
-Bevis (born 28 July 1980, in Brisbane, Australia) is an Australian baseball player who is a right-handed pitcher for the Queensland Rams.
+Bevis (born 28 July 1980, in Brisbane, Australia) is an Australian former professional baseball pitcher.
 Bevis has played professional baseball ranging from Rookie to AAA for over 13 years, including time with the Arizona Diamondbacks, New York Mets, and Colorado Rockies organizations.

 Career

-Bevis was on the big league roster for 3 years with the Arizona Diamondbacks & the New York Mets, as well as playing in the Can-Am League, Golden Baseball League and Northern League.
+Bevis was on the big league roster for three years with the Arizona Diamondbacks & the New York Mets, as well as playing in the Can-Am League, Golden Baseball League and Northern League.
 He attended Cavendish Road State High School.

 Bevis was signed by the Arizona organisation in 1998 as a 17-year-old before being traded in 2002, playing AA, to the New York Mets.
 He would play a couple of seasons for the organisation in AA and AAA as well as pitching spring training for the Mets, Bevis signed a one-year contract with the Colorado Rockies for the 2005 season.
 Despite playing 3 seasons of AAA baseball, Bevis has never played in the Major Leagues.